fxg42/phoenix-flux-react/README.md

 To start the Phoenix application:

+1. Make sure you have [Redis](http://redis.io) installed and running.
-1. Install dependencies with `mix deps.get`
+2. Install dependencies with `mix deps.get`
-2. Start Phoenix endpoint with `mix phoenix.server`
+3. Start Phoenix endpoint with `mix phoenix.server`

 To start the client: